bsmith89/midas2-wiki/Roadmap.md

-# Overall plan of attack:
+# Overall plan of attack

  A)  [Boris, Chunyu]   Build a small DB, based on a few important species, using new AWS batch flow.